JabRef/user-documentation/en/DatabaseProperties.md

 Alternatively, by selecting **Save entries ordered as specified**, you can choose to sort the entries using three criteria.
 For each criterion, you can type-in the field to be used and select the order.

+*Note: Entries containing a `crossref` field will always be placed prior to the other entries.
+This is a necessary preliminary for BibTeX to be able to determine the correct referenced values.
+(See: [Tame the BeaST](http://ctan.org/pkg/tamethebeast), p.
+26)*

 ## Database protection